Welcome to the Center for Pharmacoepidemiology and Treatment Science

 Established on July 1, 2017, the Rutgers Center for Pharmacoepidemiology and Treatment Science (PETS) was formed to perform and foster innovative, multidisciplinary science related to the use and outcomes of therapeutics and diagnostics in large populations.
 Its mission is to advance pharmacoepidemiology and related fields by conducting world-class research and facilitating high-quality training.
 The PETS Center brings together a strong team of committed core faculty, highly trained staff, along with colleagues from academia, industry, and regulatory agencies with expertise ranging from epidemiology, biostatistics, and biomedical informatics to clinical medicine, economics, and the social sciences.

 PETS @ International Conference for Pharmacoepidemiology (ICPE)

-PETS Faculty, Staff, and Trainees will be attending and presenting their research at the 37th ICPE.
-This year’s conference is taking place virtually throughout the month of August, with the core session taking place from August 23-25, 2021.
-PETS is involved in the teaching of skills courses, presentation of research through symposiums and workshops, and poster presentations.
-Click the Learn More link to discover PETS at ICPE 2021.
+PETS Faculty, Staff, and Trainees attended and presented their research at the 39th ICPE.
+The conference took place in Halifax, Canada in August 2023.
+PETS was involved in the teaching of skills courses, presentation of research through symposiums and workshops, and poster presentations.
+Click the link to discover PETS at ICPE 2023.